-The original argument of Bell's theorem has a strong statistical character, and perfect two-qubit correlations would not violate Bell's inequalities.
-To underline the contradiction between QM and LHV for definite predictions, ``Bell's theorem without inequalities'', also known as the Greenberg-Horne-Zeilinger (GHZ) theorem, has been developed, which has been demonstrated for the case of three~\cite{greenberger1989bell,greenberger1990bell,mermin1990pt,pan2000experimental} or even two~\cite{cabello2001all,PhysRevLett.95.210401,chen2003all,yang2005all} spacelike separated observers.
-Because this proof without inequalities involves perfect correlations, it directly refutes EPR's notion of local realism based on such correlations, implying a stronger refutation of local realism.
+The original Bell's theorem argument is strongly statistical, and perfect two-qubit correlations would not violate Bell's inequalities.
+To highlight the contradiction between QM and LHV for definite predictions, the ``Bell's theorem without inequalities'', also known as the Greenberg-Horne-Zeilinger (GHZ) theorem, was developed, which has been demonstrated for the case of three~\cite{greenberger1989bell,greenberger1990bell,mermin1990pt,pan2000experimental} or even two~\cite{cabello2001all,PhysRevLett.95.210401,chen2003all,yang2005all} spacelike separated observers.
+Because this proof without inequalities is based on perfect correlations, it directly refutes EPR's notion of local realism, implying a stronger refutation of local realism.

-From the perspective of quantum information science, both quantum nonlocality (i.e., violations of Bell's inequalities) and quantum contextuality empower certain quantum information tasks~\cite{context-nature,Cabello2021}.
-Then it is natural to seek the possible relations between the two nonclassical phenomena.
-Since the works of Stairs~\cite{Stairs}, Heywood and Redhead~\cite{ Heywood and Redhead}, and Mermin~\cite{mermin1990simple}, recent years have witnessed significant advances on the interesting connections~\cite{Cabello2021} between quantum contextuality and nonlocality in terms of inequalities, such as converting local contextuality into nonlocality~\cite{Cabello2010,Cabello2021prl,guo2016}, simultaneously observing contextuality and nonlocality~\cite{guo2018,xue2022}, and a trade-off relation between nonlocality and contextuality~\cite{Cabello2014,guo-pra,xue2016}.
+Quantum nonlocality (i.e., violations of Bell's inequalities) and quantum contextuality both empower certain quantum information tasks~\cite{context-nature,Cabello2021}, according to quantum information science.
+The search for possible relationships between the two nonclassical phenomena follows naturally.
+Since the works of Stairs~\cite{Stairs}, Heywood and Redhead~\cite{HeywoodandRedhead}, Mermin~\cite{mermin1990simple}, and R.D.
+Gill~\cite{van2005statistical,acin2005optimal}, recent years have seen significant advances on the interiguing connections~\cite{Cabello2021} between quantum contextuality and nonlocality in terms of inequalities, such as converting local contextuality into nonlocality~\cite{Cabello2010,Cabello2021prl,guo2016}, simultaneously observing contextuality and nonlocality~\cite{guo2018,xue2022}, and a trade-off relation between nonlocality and contextuality~\cite{Cabello2014,guo-pra,xue2016}.